 I’m elected by our membership through the Scottish Council to serve as Chair of the Board of Scouts Scotland.
-I was recently re-elected until November 2019.
+I was recently re-elected until the AGM in 2019.

 As Chair my job is to provide leadership and direction to the Board of Trustees and enable the Board to fulfil their responsibilities for the overall governance and strategic direction of the organisation.
 Along with other Trustees I ensure compliance and standards in all aspects of governance including financial, organisational and risk management.